Vascular trauma associated with fractures/dislocations

 • CT Angiography should be performed as soon as possible.

 • Orthopaedic and vascular consultant should attend.
-Plastic surgery should attend if open fracture.
+Plastic surgery should attend if open fracture or major soft tissue loss.

 • Patients should be aware of the high risk of amputation for some injuries.